Home |

 design can have a mixture of elements, but stone window and

 door surrounds will take the design decidedly English.
-Today,
+Stone is almost maintenance-free, needs no termite

 protection, and will last a lifetime (or two).
 Today's